How to apply

 - Opera Version 9.x or later.

-Make sure you submit your certified documentation to support your application before submitting it.
+Before you submit your application, make sure you have attached all certified supporting documentation.
 This will ensure we are able to provide a faster turnaround time for your application.
 (All attachments must be a total of 5MB or less.)

 If you are applying to study on-campus in Australia, you will also need to download and complete the Direct GTE/GS Evaluation Form (PDF 74 KB) and attach it as a part of your supporting documents when you are applying online.

-Genuine temporary entrant (GTE) requirement is a part of Simplified student visa framework.
-International students applying for on-campus study in Australia on a student visa programme are expected to meet the Genuine Temporary Entrant (GTE) requirements.
+Temporary Entrant (GTE) requirement is a part of the Australian Government Department of Immigration and Border Protection Simplified Student Visa Framework (SSVF).
+International students applying for on-campus study in Australia on a student visa are expected to meet the Genuine Temporary Entrant (GTE) requirements.

 With these changes, USQ is obligated to ensure that all students are genuine students.